Updated: May 7

 I understand that sterile soil mixes and synthetic soil mixes work well for many gardeners, but I know too that the germination failure rate for fibre-rich potting mixes can be quite high, if the surface dries out only slightly, developing an impenetrable crust.
 Screened (or palm-rubbed) compost on the other hand, due to its organics content, retains water extremely well, and is resistant to surface crusting.

-Thankfully, organic compost is available at most garden centres, often at a lower cost per bag than sterile or fortified mixes.
+Thankfully, organic compost is often available at a lower cost per bag than sterile or fortified mixes.
 Many towns and cities have one or more sources of bulk organic compost available for delivery.
 Before I had enough raised beds to warrant bulk delivery, I would drive my SUV to the compost yard, and load up nine beat-up old five-gallon buckets of compost per trip, until I had enough.
 It was great exercise and if I made three trips, I could bring home one cubic yard of compost (one five-gallon bucket = 1 square foot more or less) in an afternoon.
 One 4'x8'x18" raised bed equals 48 square feet and requires 1.5 cubic yards of compost (27 cubic ft in one cubic yard).

 I have collected hundred of plastic pots of all sizes from 4oz six-packs to one-gallon over the years, and I use them over and over to pot-up in succession, everything from tomatoes to Brussels sprouts.
 For small greens and lettuces, I prefer to use the brown paper compostable modules.
 I like these because tiny roots break through the pot fibres, telling me when they are ready to transplant, and also because the pots are themselves compostable.

-Another benefit of using compost for seed starting is the compost tea by-product that is produced after watering more than one should.
+A major benefit of using compost for seed starting is the compost tea by-product that is produced after watering more than one should.
 While I try to maintain a constant soil moisture and texture similar to moist chocolate cake, and water only minimally but consistently so that the moisture need not run through the pot, it happens that I forget or the temperature rises so much that extra watering is required.
 On those occasions, the run-though is nothing short of instant high potency compost tea, which I collect from the tray that the small pots are resting in, and set aside for future use.
 To let this precious liquid commodity dry up in the tray, would be such a waste.

 To watch the Modern Farmer | Million Gardens Movement video "Organic Compost" featuring our urban permaculture garden, on YouTube click here.